tystuyfzand/goc/README.md

 Credits
 -------

-[across](https://github.com/LordRusk/across) was the inspiration for this, however I wanted to do it a bit differently.
+[across](https://github.com/LordRusk/across) was the inspiration for this, as well as some of the base code, however I wanted to do it a bit differently.

 Caveats
 -------